r0busta/CarND-Traffic-Sign-Classifier-Project/Writeup.md

 To add more data to the data set, I generated 5 extra images for an each image from the training set by randomly shifting and rotating pictures.
 Shifting was performed in both dimensions by [-2 px; +2 px] and the image was rotated by [-15 degree; +15 degree].
 In total, extra 173.995 images were generated

-Here is an example of an original image and an pre-processed augmented image:
+Here is an example of an original image and a pre-processed augmented image:

 ![Traffic signs from train data set][image1]
 ![Pre-processed augmented train image][image3]